 Abstract

-Climate change is increasingly affecting the macroeconomic performance of countries and regions.
-However, the effects on income inequality are less understood.
+Climate change and weather events are increasingly affecting the macroeconomic performance of countries and regions.
+However, their effects on income inequality are less understood.
 We estimate the dynamic impact of thunderstorms on income and wages and reveal a robust asymmetric effect.
-We leverage a comprehensive dataset covering more than 200,000 events affecting contiguous US' counties across three decades.
-While storms' natural features are convenient for the identification of impacts, previous studies mostly focused on more extreme events.
-We document a robust negative association between storm activity, income and wages' growth.
+We leverage a comprehensive dataset covering more than 200,000 events affecting contiguous U.S. counties across three decades.
+Storms have caused the highest number of billion-dollar disaster events since the eighties, but they have the lowest average event cost.
+They are short-lived, locally confined, relatively frequent, difficult-to-predict, and hazardous albeit not fully destructive events.
+While such features are convenient for the identification of impacts, previous studies mostly focused on more extreme events.
+We document a robust negative association between storm activity, income and wages growth.
 While income tends to recover in the long run, wages exhibit a significantly more stubborn decline, suggesting persistent and adverse impacts on (functional) income inequality.
-Our analyses also highlight lack of effective adaptation and stronger negative impacts in economically disadvantaged regions.
+A one standard deviation increase in wind exposure generates a loss of 0.15% (0.21%) in wages after three (nine) years; incomes fall by a larger extent initially (0.19% after three years) while fully recovering in the longer run.
+In addition to their notable asymmetry, such estimates are non-negligible—especially given the downward rigidity of U.S. wages.
+Our analyses also highlight a lack of effective adaptation and stronger negative impacts in economically disadvantaged regions.
 Finally, we find evidence for a sizable shock-absorbing role of federal assistance.

 File in questo prodotto: